NeuroTechX/ntx_slack_archive/introductions.md

  >Hey everyone I'm Samuel Bars, I'm 15, passionated about new technologies, fast-learning, and cognitive sciences.
 I'm looking for internships, but I don't have sellable skills yet, though I can aquire them very quickly.
 I'm a member of the Y-fablab (Yverdon-les-bains, Switzerland), and I'll propably go to the NeuroTechX meetups of Neuchatel.

+7/18/2017 2:21 PM

+ **sydneyneurotechx** :

+ >Welcome Sam!
+Please connect with endoxaneuro .
+She is the lead over there.